-Take look at Skinnydip London’s ecommerce site, which is powered by Shopify.
+Take a look at Skinnydip London.
 By breaking down one of their product descriptions, we can examine what they’re doing and why they’re doing it:

-You’ll see they’re using the popular method described earlier in the post: using a few sentences to describe the product’s benefits.
+You’ll see they’re using the popular method described earlier in the post.
 According to Skinnydip, in addition to storing the essentials, this bag will help you stand out from the crowd.
-This appeals to their projected demographic of young women who in a world of Instagram and crop-top ubiquity just want to express themselves.
+This appeals to their demographic of young women who in a world of Instagram and crop-top ubiquity just want to express themselves.

 Below, they have specific details that customers might want to know.
 For example, people who are ethically opposed to wearing fur will probably want to be sure that their funky new bag isn’t made of real animals.
 Skinnydip likely anticipated being asked if the fur was real, so they made sure to include the bullet point “soft faux fur” in their details.
-You see what we’re getting at here?
+Do you see what we’re getting at?

-Anorak is a homeware and lifestyle store.
-They sell a lot of different kinds of products, but the product description for this sleeping bag is noteworthy.
+Next, Anorak is a homeware and lifestyle store.
+They sell a variety of products, but the product description for this sleeping bag is noteworthy.

 Similar to Skinnydip, Anorak has a short paragraph followed by bulleted points.

-They’ve clearly addressed a common customer concern in this paragraph, which functions as their “benefits” section.
+They address a common customer concern in their paragraph, promoting the sleeping bag as nice and roomy.
 They’ve also incorporated their voice by using a little bit of humour and casual language.

-Below, in their bulleted details, they’ve noted that the sleeping bag is machine washable.
-This is probably an FAQ and a huge selling point for shoppers who don’t have time to get their sleeping bag specially washed.
+Below the paragraph, in their bulleted details, they’ve noted that the sleeping bag is machine washable.
+This is probably an FAQ and a huge selling point for shoppers who don’t have time to take their sleeping bag to the dry cleaners (who does!?).

 Go browse some other online stores.
-What techniques are your favourite stores and/or competitors using, and how do you think those methods are working?
+What techniques are your favourite stores or competitors using?
 Emulate what you admire by working it into your own product descriptions.

-Not every ecommerce store is the same—what works for the next guy might not be best for you, and vice versa.
+Not every ecommerce store is the same—what works for one entrepreneur might not be best for you, and vice versa.

-Spend as much time as you need to get your product descriptions working for you, and don’t be afraid to “kill your darlings.”
-It sucks when you spend time on something and it doesn’t work, but if it’s not working don’t keep it around.
+Spend as much time as you need to get your product descriptions working for you, and don’t be afraid to perform some A/B testing.
+It’s tough when you spend time on something and it doesn’t pan out—but if it’s not working, don’t keep it around.
 Try out a different format or a different tone.
 It might take time, but you’ll get there!